spakai/connection_pool/README.md

 #Motivation

-To Learn the basics of maven, junit  and Java 8 by implementing active911's C++ connection pool in Java.
+To learn the basics of maven/gradle, junit  and Java 8 by implementing active911's C++ connection pool in Java.

 #Setup
 Create dev environment using Maven by running the following